Nitrokey/pynitrokey/README.md

 ```

 ### Windows
+*Generally Windows support and the installer are experimental, please use with caution.*

+Known issues:
-Note: support for Nitrokey Start under Windows 10 is not working without installing libusb libraries (to be described).
+* Support for Nitrokey Start under Windows 10 is not working without installing libusb libraries (to be described).
+* The installer does not remove a previous installation (manually remove it using `settings -> programs and apps`)

+How to install:
-1. Download the latest `.msi` installer from the [releases](https://github.com/Nitrokey/pynitrokey/releases/)
+1. Download the latest `.msi` installer from [releases](https://github.com/Nitrokey/pynitrokey/releases/)
 1. Double-click the installer and click through (`Next` and `Finish`)
 1. Open the command console in the administrator mode (Windows 10: press the right mouse button on the Menu Start and select "Windows PowerShell (Admin)" from the menu).
 1. Enter `nitropy`

-Without administrator privileges tool might not be able to communicate to device.
+Without administrator privileges `nitropy` might not be able to communicate to device.

 ## Nitrokey FIDO2
 ### Firmware Update